 Internet safety means having the latest security software on your home computer or laptop and keeping it updated.
 Free security checkups are available from many major companies.
 Never buy security software in response to an unexpected pop-up message or email that says your computer has been scanned and malware has been detected.
 That’s another common cyberattack: Scammers use these messages to trick buyers into buying bogus software.

 4. Don’t Fall for Phony Emails

 A scammer may also send you an unsolicited bogus email promising you a guaranteed loan or credit card without a credit check.
+Don’t be fooled.
 They want to grab your personal financial information and steal your identity.
-Don’t be fooled.
+Keep your email account safe by immediately deleting any email that seems suspicious.